Missing persons cases along U.S. Route 29 in Virginia: Morgan Dana Harrington

-Samantha Ann Clarke
+Samantha Clarke

-19-year-old Samantha Clarke was last seen in Orange shortly after midnight on September 13, 2010.
+19-year-old Samantha Ann Clarke was last seen in Orange shortly after midnight on September 13, 2010.
 On Friday, January 15, 2021, the Town of Orange Police Department reclassified her disappearance as a murder.
 “Due to new information and advances in investigative and forensic technology, Samantha’s missing person investigation has been reclassified as an active abduction and murder investigation,” according to OPD Chief.

 Sage Smith

-Sage Smith, also known as Dashad and Unique, was a 19-year-old transgender woman last seen in Charlottesville on November 20, 2012, waiting for a date very close to the location where Alexis Murphy's abandoned car was found in August 2013.
+Sage Smith, also known as Dashad and Unique, was a 19-year-old transgender woman who went missing on November 20, 2012.
+She was last seen waiting for a date near downtown Charlottesville, approximately three and a half miles south of the Albemarle County location where Alexis Murphy's abandoned car was found in August 2013.
 Sage Smith's case went cold and remains unsolved.
 Erik McFadden remains a missing person of interest in the case.

-Alexis Tiara Murphy
+Alexis Murphy

-The Alexis Murphy abduction occurred on August 3, 2013, when the 17-year-old went missing after leaving her home in Shipman reportedly headed to Lynchburg.
-She was seen on security footage at a gas station in Lovingston, Virginia and her car was later found outside a theater off US 29 in Charlottesville.
-Her remains were discovered on private property on December 20, 2020 and were positively identified by a Virginia crime lab on February 5, 2021.
-Law enforcement waited to announce confirmation to the public until February 17, 2021 in order to allow the family time to grieve & make proper arrangements.
+Alexis Tiara Murphy, a 17-year-old, went missing after leaving her home in Shipman, reportedly headed to Lynchburg on August 3, 2013.
+She was seen on security footage at a gas station in Lovingston, Virginia, and her car was later found outside a theater off US 29 just north of Charlottesville.
+Her remains were discovered on private property on December 20, 2020, and were positively identified by a Virginia crime lab on February 5, 2021.
+Law enforcement waited to announce confirmation to the public until February 17, 2021, in order to allow the family time to grieve and make proper arrangements.
 Despite not knowing the location of Alexis' body until 2020, a suspect was taken into custody and charged with her abduction in 2013.
 Randy Taylor was later found guilty of first-degree murder in the commission of an abduction and abduction with intent to defile in connection with the disappearance of Murphy.

 Hannah Graham

-The disappearance of Hannah Graham occurred very early on the morning of September 13, 2014, when the 18-year-old University of Virginia student went missing and was last seen at the Downtown Mall in Charlottesville.
+Hannah Elizabeth Graham, 18-year-old University of Virginia student went missing and was last seen at the Downtown Mall in Charlottesville on the early morning of September 13, 2014.
 On September 24, 2014, Jesse L. Matthew was arrested in Galveston County, Texas, while being wanted for the abduction and abduction with intent to defile Graham.
 On October 18, 2014, Graham's remains were found at an abandoned property in Albemarle County, Virginia.
 Jesse L. Matthew was scheduled to appear in court on December 4, 2014.
-Jessie Matthew entered an Alford plea and was sentenced to three life terms.
+Matthew entered an Alford plea and was sentenced to three life terms.